phatchman/pico_dazzler/README.md

 2. Change the I2S audio PIO assembly to repeat the current sample, rather than needing a new value supplied at a constant 48kHz.
 This could allow us to support higher sampling rates and eliminate the audio queue overflows at high frequencies.
 3. Investigate issue with bottom line of VGA displaying "random" data.
 This is likely due to a bug in the scanline video sdk when scaling to 1024x768.
 4. Support USB keyboard devices as some programs expect input from a Cromemeco serial board, rather than the emulated SIO ports.
+5. Implement double-buffering, which might help programs like BARPLOT, which ralternate the graphics mode and vram address on each frame.